 What is Kava?

 Kava, also known as kava kava, is an herbal beverage made from the roots of the kava plant.
-It has been used for centuries in the South Pacific as a traditional drink known for its relaxation-inducing properties.
+It has been used for centuries in the South Pacific as a traditional beverage known for its relaxation-inducing properties.
 Now that you have an understanding of what kava is, let's explore kava’s effects on the brain and body.

 Understanding Kava's Effects